Understanding how prostate cancer 'turns back the clock' to grow and hide from treatment

 Why did we fund this project?

-- Like ESCs, prostate cancer cells grow and divide rapidly.
-Researchers have shown that to achieve this rapid growth, cancer cells can turn back the clock, and start behaving like ESCs by producing stem cell proteins.
+- Prostate cancer cells grow and spread rapidly too.
+Researchers have shown to achieve this rapid growth, cancer cells can start producing the growth promoters again.

-- Professor Robson and team proposed that the stem cell proteins might work together with the AR to make prostate cancer grow and spread more rapidly.
-They also thought the stem cell proteins might help the AR dodge the treatments targeted at it, leading to treatment resistance.
+- Professor Robson and team proposed that growth promoters might 'work together' with the AR to make prostate cancer grow and spread even faster, and help the cancer hide from treatments.

 What did the team do?

-- The team grew prostate cancer cells, and used genetic techniques to make them express the stem cell proteins.
+- The team grew prostate cancer cells in the lab, and used genetic techniques to make them produce the growth promoters.

-- They also studied the interaction between the stem cell proteins and the AR, to understand whether stem cell proteins were helping the AR drive cancer growth.
+- They studied the interaction between the growth promoters and the AR, to understand whether they were working together to drive cancer growth.

 What did the team achieve?